mobizt/FirebaseClient/README.md

 - ### Server Authorization

-The server certificate verification can be done with the SSL Client.
+The server certificate verification can be done with the SSL Client on user side.

 - ### Filesystems

-The filesystem features e.g. types (SD/Flash), initialization and operations are not on the library side but done from user side.
+The filesystem features e.g. types (SD/Flash), initialization and operations should be done on user side.

 ## Installation